khronokernel/How-to-disable-your-unsupported-GPU-for-MacOS/README.md

 Now all GPUs besides the iGPU will be disabled, this isn't guaranteed to always work and has the consequence of not allowing other discrete GPUs to be used instead

-# Option 2: Blocking All Nvidia GPUs from MacOS
+# Option 2: Blocking all discrete GPUs from MacOS

 This is going to be the most popular for users on here as you can disable your Nvidia card but still get to use supported AMD GPU for heavy lifting in MacOS.
 Main downsides of this method is that it will disable your Kepler GPU as well so you can't run an RTX 2080ti with your GT 710.

-So to start, you'll need to open up your config.plist and navigate towards Devices -> Add Properties
+So to start, you'll need to open up your config.plist and navigate towards Devices -> Add Properties where you'll add the following:

-&#x200B;

 |Devices|Key|Value|Disabled|Value Type|
 |:-|:-|:-|:-|:-|